Living Climate Futures Lab

 The Living Climate Futures Lab (LCFL)

-More about the Lab Members on our People page:
+More about the Lab Members on our page

-The Living Climate Futures lab aims to serve as a home base and umbrella organization at MIT for the growing numbers of researchers interested in the Lab’s three pillars:
+The Living Climate Futures Lab serves as a home base and umbrella organization at MIT for the growing numbers of researchers interested in the Lab’s three pillars:

 Trinity Colón, Destiny Vasquez, Alejandra Cruz, and Gregory Miller from Southeast Chicago’s George Washington High School speaking at MIT’s Living Climate Futures 2022 Symposium.
 Photo by Jade Mazon